bytemonkk/bytemonkk/README.md

 # Hi there👋, I'm Manoj

 Hi there!
-I'm an AI enthusiast who loves turning research papers into real-world projects.
+I'm an AI enthusiast who enjoys turning research papers into real-world projects.
 From deep learning and computer vision to LLMs, multimodal AI, and generative models, I enjoy exploring new ideas and building things that solve meaningful problems.

 I'm constantly experimenting, learning, and pushing the limits of AI—one project, one model, and one late-night debugging session at a time.
 If it involves neural networks, foundation models, or innovative AI systems, you'll probably find me working on it.